Ru

 The manufacturers of PCB also harness trace size calculators to weigh trace thickness.
 It helps them to choose the appropriate dimensions to avoid overheating and shock risk.

-PCB Trace Width Current
+PCB Trace Width Vs Current

-The relationship between the PCB trace and the current indicates the transmission capacity.
+What is PCB trace width vs current?
+If we make it very simple, you can say that the relationship between the PCB trace and the current indicates the transmission capacity.
 The size of the trace thickness drastically influences the voltage of low to high current power.
 Therefore, the right size selection is essential to increasing the reliability of the PCB.

 Calculating PCB Trace Width for Current: